fxaps/XMPie-WSDL-Wrapper-Documentation/README.md

 ### XMPie-WSDL-Wrapper SOAP

-1. **No Missing Methods.** XMPie-WSDL-Wrapper replaces SoapClient magic methods with concrete Classe, Methods and Properties.
+1. **No Missing Methods.** XMPie-WSDL-Wrapper replaces SoapClient magic methods with concrete Classes, Methods and Properties.

 2. **Type hinting.** All class methods and properties are properly DocBlocked (e.g. `@var ArrayOfProperty $inProps`) so